mpdn99/Supply-Chain-Hyperledger/README.md

 Supply chain solutions built using Blockchain can provide the end-to-end visibility today’s supply chains need to track and trace their entire production process with increased automation efficiency.

 # Participant(Organization) in this System:
- - Host 1: Supplier
- - Host 2: Manufacturer
+ - Host 1: Manufacturer
- - Host 3: Distributor
+ - Host 2: Distributor
- - Host 4: Retailer
+ - Host 3: Retailer
- - Host 5: Customer
+ - Host 4: Customer

 # Application Flow:
   - User are enroll into the application by Admin of Organization